Mean-field games of optimal stopping: master equation and weak equilibria: Mean-field game in weak formulation

 where $\cR$ is roughly speaking the set of probability measures on $\tilde \Omega$ such that $\t$ is a randomised stopping time and $W$ a standard Brownian motion.
 Here we omitted the common noise for the sake of clarity.
 Then, $\hat \dbP \in \cR$ is a weak MFE if it is optimal for the above problem, and if the fixed-point condition $m = \hat \dbP[(\t, W) \in \cdot | m]$ holds.
 The main difference with our setting is that the measure argument $m$ here is randomised (even without common noise), whereas it is always deterministic in our framework.
 Thus, our notion of weak equilibrium---that the authors of \cite{carmona2017mean} call \emph{strong MFE with weak stopping time}---is stronger than then one of \cite{carmona2017mean}.
 Note that this weaker notion of MFE naturally provides the convergence of Nash equilibria for the $N$-player games to the MFE, which is not as clear with our stronger definition.
 However, our notion of stopping time is easier to interpret in terms of stopping policy, as it simply consists in stopping the reward process using a randomised strategy.
 We believe there is value in ensuring clearer implementability, even this is at the price of not being necessarily able to prove an appropriate convergence of the $N$-player game to its mean-field counterpart.
 After all, the original intent of \citeauthor*{huang2003individual} \cite{huang2003individual,huang2006large,huang2007nash,huang2007large} and \citeauthor*{lasry2006jeux} \cite{lasry2006jeux,lasry2006jeux2,lasry2007mean} when they introduced mean-field games was essentially to use them to produce $\varepsilon$--Nash equilibria for the $N$-player game, a result which still holds with our formulation, see \Cref{theorem:convergence}.

 We also mention the work of \citeauthor*{bouveret2020mean} \cite{bouveret2020mean}, who define a notion of relaxed stopping time for mean-field games where the players interact through the states of players who have not exited the game yet.
 The interaction term appears in the running cost only.
-Given an initial state $m_0^\star \in \cP(\dbR^d)$, the representative player optimises over a flow of measures living in an enlargement of the set of \emph{occupation measures}, \emph{i.e.} the set of measures of the form $m_t(A) \coloneqq \dbE\big[\1_A(X_t)\1_{\{t < \t\}}]$ for all $A \in \cB(\dbR^d)$, with $X$ a standard diffusion process and $\t$ a stopping time.
-More precisely, the representative player faces the problem
+Given an initial state $\m_0^\star \in \cP(\dbR^d)$, the representative player faces the following problem:

-where $\hat m \coloneqq (m_t)_{0 \le t \le T}$ is the response of the other players, and $\cA(m_0)$ the set of $m \coloneqq (m_t)_{0 \le t \le T}$ such that $m_0 = m_0^\star$ and
+where $\hat \m \coloneqq (\m_t)_{0 \le t \le T}$ is the response of the other players, and $\cA(\m_0)$ the set of $m \coloneqq (\m_t)_{0 \le t \le T}$ such that $\m_0 = \m_0^\star$ and